Can I legally dispense medications from my office?

 Will the prescription software interface with my practice EMR?

 With our Surescripts interface, the software will interface with almost any EMR so that you can e-prescribe the medication(s) directly from your EMR to meet CMS Meaningful Use requirements.
-Occasionally, additional data entry may be necessary to submit the required claim information.

 Do you provide a billing solution?